 Problem: Lack of Recognition.
 Your sales team works hard.
 They’re in the office every day making those calls, closing those deals – and for what?
 For most people, a paycheck isn’t enough.
 They want to know that they are appreciated and that their hard work is acknowledged.
 Without recognition, your sales team will eventually realize they are going nowhere and move on to a company that supports their diligence and encourages them.

 Solution: Give Recognition.
-It’s one of the simplest ways to boost morale in the work place – encourage and recognize your sales team.
+It’s one of the simplest ways to boost morale in the work place – encourage and recognize your sales team with a Sales Incentive Program.
 If your sales group is knocking it out of the park this month, call them out!
 Even better – call them out in front of the company’s leadership team.
 Your sales team will appreciate that you recognize their hard work and take pride in the fact that upper management knows the value of their job.
 And upper management will take note that you are doing a great job with your sales team – meeting goals and keeping the team motivated.

 Problem: Hiding from Confrontation.
 If there’s a problem on your team – don’t hide behind a computer screen to talk through serious issues.
 Not only are you losing time flipping emails back and forth, but tone can easily be misconstrued in email.
 Discussing issues in person or on the phone allows both parties to have a conversation and find a solution immediately.